Varese: Natural areas

 In addition to numerous public parks of the city, often appurtenances of historic villas, there is the Park Luigi Zanzi in Schiranna, established in the sixties through a partial filling of the coast of Lake Varese.
 It is a large botanical garden located on the banks of Lake Varese, rich in numerous species of trees and birdlife that is partially sheltered in the reeds along the banks.
 Bathing beach in the summer, the park also offers the possibility of peaceful walks and cycling on the bike path.

-Close to the city of Varese is the Campo dei Fiori Regional Park, a natural reserve of over five thousand acres consisting of the massive mountain Campo dei Fiori and Mount Martica, separate from that valley Rasa which is the junction of Valcuvia and Olona valley.
-Once the peak of the Campo dei Fiori was characterized by extensive grassland, it became the historical destination of tourism of Varese and of Milan.
-Today is the spectacular blooms - which gave the name to the area - to be one of its main attractions.
+Close to the city of Varese is the Campo dei Fiori Regional Park, a natural reserve of over five thousand acres consisting of the massive mountain Campo dei Fiori and Mount Martica, separate from the valley Rasa, which is the junction of the Valcuvia and Olona valleys.
+Once, the peak of the Campo dei Fiori was characterized by extensive grassland, it became the historical destination of tourism of Varese and of Milan.
+Today, the spectacular blooms - which gave the name to the area - are one of its main attractions.
 It is a very diverse place showing aspects of extreme interest, related both to the natural environment, both in history and culture, referring to a past full of events and traditions.
 There are small farming villages, monuments of rare beauty, cave systems and articulated a well-maintained network of trails: some passable, as well as on foot, on horseback and on bicycle.
-Inside the park are established six nature reserves enclosing environments most important and characteristic.
+Inside the park, six nature reserves have been established, enclosing environments most important and characteristic.